 - South Africa: The Protection of Personal Information Act 4 of 2013 (“POPIA”).
 For the purposes of South African law and POPIA, if you apply for membership of MPS your consent to the use of your personal information is obtained as part of your application.
 This consent also governs the use of your personal information if membership is granted.
 The terms of your consent are confirmed, and may be varied, as part of the renewal process.

-- UK: The General Data Protection Regulation (EU) 2016/679 and the Data Protection Act 2018.
-MPS may transfer your information outside of the European Economic Area (“EEA”) in accordance with UK data protection laws.
-Not all countries outside of the EEA have data protection laws that are similar to those in the EEA and they may not be regarded by the European Commission as providing an adequate level of data protection.
+- The UK Data Protection Act 2018 (and the UK GDPR (as defined in section 3(10) (as supplemented by section 205(4)) of the Data Protection Act 2018).
+MPs may transfer your information outside of the UK in accordance with UK data protection law.
+Not all countries outside of the UK have data protection laws that are similar to those in the UK and they may not be regarded by the Information Commissioner’s Office as providing an adequate level of data protection.
 Where this is the case, MPS puts in place additional safeguards in accordance with UK law.

 We retain your information in accordance with time periods and criteria that reflect our reasonable needs to retain information.
 Click read more for further information.

 We set out below the general retention periods that apply to the personal information we hold.
 These periods may sometimes be extended where recommended by a regulator, prescribed by law or required in order for us to exercise our rights or defend ourselves from claims.